-199. Excluding children from the public-school classroom solely because of a disability, including by Defendants' enforcement of Executive Order 2 and their implementing guidance, is precisely the type of discrimination and segregation that Section 504 aims to prevent and prohibit.
+205. Excluding children from the public-school classroom solely because of a disability, including by Defendants' enforcement of Executive Order 2 and S.B.
+739, is precisely the type of discrimination and segregation that Section 504 aims to prevent and prohibit.